Sydney Middleton: Rowing

-Middleton took a keen interest in the trials and selection of the overall rowing squad as they began to assemble in February 1919 to train for the 1919 Henley Royal Peace Regatta planned for July 1919 and he took personal responsibility for finding their accommodations, boat fleet and coaching staff.
+Middleton took a keen interest in the trials and selection of the overall rowing squad as they began to assemble in February 1919 to train for the 1919 Henley Royal Peace Regatta planned for July 1919.
+He took personal responsibility for finding their accommodations, boat fleet and coaching staff.

-However Middleton had a broader mandate for the Sports Control Board and it wasn't until May 1919 when the rugby carnival had completed, and the boxing and athletics events had concluded that Middleton himself joined the AIF Rowing Section as a competitor.
+However, Middleton had a broader mandate for the Sports Control Board, and it wasn't until May 1919, when the rugby carnival had completed and the boxing and athletics events had concluded, that Middleton himself joined the AIF Rowing Section as a competitor.
 Middleton was in the six seat of the AIF #1 eight by the time of the Marlowe Victory Regatta on 21 June 1919 and then for the Henley Peace Regatta in July 1919 Middleton was again at six, balancing up the power from his old New South Wales King's Cup and Australian Olympic team-mate Henry Hauenstein in the five seat.